jrlLAB/hardpotato/README.md

 * Since the CHI potentiostat software only work in Windows, any script written with pypotato will only work in Windows.
 * The chi translators use macro commands that are only available in the most recent versions of the software.
-Please contact CH support for help on updating the potentiostat software and firmware.
+Please contact CHI support for help on updating the potentiostat software and firmware.

 # Notes for Emstat Pico users